cras-py/coreyrastello/README.md

+# Corey Rastello
-# coreyrastello
+# Business Data Professional

-This repository contains code samples and work assets created by Corey Rastello
+This repository contains code samples and work assets created by me.

 ## About Me
+I grew up in Michigans Upper Peninsula and attended Michigan Technoligical University, graduating with a degree in Finance in 2011.
+I obtained my MBA from Providence College in 2015 while working full time as an Equipment Manager for the ice hockey teams.

+Upon graduation I worked at Bank of America Merrill Lynch for about a year in a Call Center as an Investment Specialist.
+I soon learned the phones were not for me and left in 2016.

-I've been employed at SaaS companies within the Vista Equity Partners and Hg Capital portfolio since 2016.
+Since then I've been employed at SaaS companies within the Vista Equity Partners and Hg Capital portfolios.
 Working in business data roles in FP&A, SalesOps, RevOps, Product, Customer Success and Business Intelligence

-I've worked extensively with GTM data in Salesforce since 2016, utilizing various tools to prepare and present data:
+I've worked extensively with GTM data in Salesforce since 2016.
+I'm quick to learn and understand each organizations Instance of SFDC, as they are oh so unique.

+I utilize various tools to understand, prepare, and present business data:

 - Excel:
     - Power Query
     - Power Pivot